 Among these he was awarded the Norwegian “Royal Order of Merit”, the Austrian “Cross of Honor for Scholarship and Art”, the “Three Stars” Medal of the Republic of Latvia and he received the Bavarian “Order of Maximilian”.
 In 2013 he was awarded the German “Federal Cross of Merit, 1st Class”, was made a “Knight of the Lion of the Netherlands” and appointed “Commandeur des Arts et des Lettres”, the highest cultural award of the French Republic.

-For his life achievement Mariss Jansons was honored in March 2015 with the “Latvian Great Music Award” which is the country’s most important artistic recognition.
+For his life achievement Mariss Jansons was honored with the “Latvian Great Music Award” which is the country’s most important artistic recognition.
 In November 2017 one of classical music’s highest honours, the Royal Philharmonic Society Gold Medal, has been awarded to the Latvian conductor Mariss Jansons.
 He became the 104th recipient since the medal was founded in 1870.
+In March 2018, Mariss Jansons received the Léonie Sonning Music Prize, Denmark’s highest musical award.